-2021 2020
+2021

-Equity securities 56% 60%
+Equity securities 51% 56%

-Fixed maturity securities 38% 36%
+Fixed maturity securities 37% 38%

-Asset backed securities - 2%

-Other 2%
+Other 12% 6%

-Total Plan assets 100% 100%
+Total Plan assets 100 % 100%

 Plan assets are invested in accordance with the investment policy statement objectives in an attempt to maximize return with reasonable and prudent levels of risk.
 This structure includes various asset classes, investment management styles, asset allocation and acceptable ranges that, in total, are expected to produce a sufficient level of overall diversification and total investment return.
 The Hospital periodically reviews performance to test progress toward attainment of longer-term targets, compare results to appropriate indices and peer groups, and assess overall investment risk levels.
 The target weighted-average asset allocation of pension investments is 55% equity securities, 40% debt securities and 5% other.
 Fixed maturity securities primarily include corporate bonds, municipal bonds and fixed income mutual funds.
 Equity securities primarily include investments in large-cap and mid-cap mutual funds, exchanged traded funds and common stock which are valued by observable market quotations.